aws-samples/sql-based-etl-on-amazon-eks/spark-on-eks/README.md

 [*^ back to top*](#Table-of-Contents)
 #### Self-recovery test
-In Spark, driver is a single point of failure in data processing.
+In a Spark cluster, driver is the single point of failure.
 If driver dies, all other linked components will be discarded too.
-Outside of k8s, it requires extra effort to set up a job rerun, in order to manage the situation, however It is much simpler in EKS.
+Outside of k8s, it requires extra effort to set up a job rerun mechanism, in order to provide the fault tolerant, however It is much simpler in EKS.

 * The native Spark job takes approx. 10 minutes to finish.
-Let's test its fault tolerance by kill the driver first:
+Let's test out the fault tolerance capbility by killing the driver first:

 ```bash
 kubectl delete pod -n spark word-count-driver --force
 # has the driver come back instantly?
 kubectl get po -n spark
 ```
-* Now kill one of executors:
+* Now delete one of executors:

 ```bash
 # replace the example pod name by yours